How many actuarial exams are there?

 Lastly, lets talk about going the property and casualty route through the Casualty Actuarial Society (CAS).
 This type of actuary deals primarily with house insurance, vehicle insurance and reinsurance.

 Fellow of the Casualty Actuarial Society

 There are 10 exams you’d need to write in order to obtain the Fellow of the Casualty Actuarial Society (FCAS) designation.
 Fortunately, the first 3 exams here are the same as the first 3 exams required for the other two designations, so you don’t need to decide which exam path to take until after your third exam.
-Really, you just need to decide which exam to take first because they do not have to be written in the order posted here.

 Here are the FCAS exam requirements: